mannp074/PromptEngineeringPortfolio/Maan_Lo_.PromptEngineering.md

 #### Output

-Think of photosynthesis not just as a biology textbook definition, but as the world’s most successful solar-powered manufacturing network.
+Think of photosynthesis not just as a biology textbook definition, but as the world's most successful solar-powered manufacturing network.

 At its core, it is the cosmic bridge between starlight and life.